zetavm/zetavm/README.md

 3. The core features provided by ZetaVM should be minimalistic.
 It is not possible, nor desirable to try to accomodate every possible use case.
 A large set of features is more likely to lead to the introduction of corner cases and unpredictable behaviors.

-4. The semantics of the features provided by ZetaVM should be simple and straightforward.
+4. The semantics of the features provided by /vm should be simple and straightforward.
 These should be as few corner cases as possible.

 5. The semantics of the ZetaVM core should be strict and precise, leaving as few undefined behaviors as possible (ideally none).
 Predictable semantics should be favored over small potential optimization opportunities.
 This will increase the likelihood that ZetaVM programs behave the same on every platform.